 Universities Superannuation Scheme

 Employees who are on academic or academic-related pay scales (generally grade 6 or above) are usually offered membership of the Universities Superannuation Scheme (“USS”).
 USS is administered from the scheme’s offices in Liverpool.
 However all enquiries from current employees should initially by made through the University Pensions Office.
 This site gives more information about the scheme and contains links to key pages on the USS website.
-To understand the advantages of contributing to the scheme see Five Good Reasons to be a member of USS.
+To understand the advantages of contributing to the scheme see: Why save with USS?

 USS scheme changes